-One of the most popular types of project we are working on with our property developers is the conversion of office space to residential, this type of conversion is often covered under a permitted development rights, PDR, of use application, which has become very popular for a number of reasons.
+One of the most popular types of project we are working on with our property developers is the conversion of office space to residential.
+This type of conversion is often covered under a permitted development rights, PDR, change of use application, which has become very popular for a number of reasons.

 The first is cost, building a new build block of flats is very expensive to construct and with these conversions you already have the shell of the building.
 It can be as simple as just fitting out the internals, a large percentage of these office blocks already have stairs accessing all floors and lifts which will add thousands to your build if you have to install these items.
 The cost of commercial property is generally cheaper than trying to buy a plot to build on or convert a residential dwelling into multiple properties.

 Gaining local planning consent is also far easier, more and more councils are adopting the London Plan Space Standards which sets out the size units need to be.
 With these areas being quite generous it will result in you being able to get less units on a site if you have to apply under a full planning application.
 If you are converting an existing building you also do not have to worry about bulk, scale, and mass along with factors like light and outlook for occupants is not looked at as closely.
 Some local government have tightened the rules around these applications and are fighting against the loss of commercial space.

 The other key factor driving this is availability, it is a tough market trying to find plots that are large enough to accommodate flats, or close to enough to a town centre to generate affordable housing that make the project viable.
 Businesses are moving out of high streets as the footfall has fallen with the increased popularity of online shopping coupled with increased rent from landlords.